Back pay is exactly what it sounds like — money that pays you back!

 Another example:

-You can claim your full back pay amount for the”pending” time between your application and your approval.
+You can claim your full back pay amount for the “pending” time between your application and your approval.

 So your total back pay amount would be 23 months (12 months pre-application + 11 months post-application).

-Next, let’s talk about how long it takes to get SSI and SSDI back pay.
+Next, let’s look at how long it takes to get SSI and SSDI back pay.

-It’s important to note that back pay doesn’t change the total amount of benefits you’ll receive — it just means you get more of it as one lump sum.
-There’s no reason to apply for disability later in order to get “more back pay.”
-Especially if you’re on SSI, it’s important to apply for benefits as quickly as possible after you become disabled.
+There’s no reason to apply for disability later to get “more back pay.”
+Especially if you’re on SSI, it’s essential to apply for benefits as quickly as possible after you become disabled.

 How much back pay you’ll receive can vary widely based on which disability program you qualify for.